 Today’s blog post continues my piano exam repertoire selection and tips series by exploring the Trinity College London Grade 2 exam.
 There’s a wide range of choice on this syllabus with a very definite emphasis on the living composer.
 I have chosen three pieces which contrast in style and genre.
 For me, this is an…

 Today’s post focuses on the Trinity College London piano exam syllabus.
-As I’m exploring repertoire for both Trinity College London and the ABRSM exam boards, it has been interesting to note the differences and similarities between them and their syllabuses (I’ve chosen to highlight the syllabuses of just these two exam boards).
-Both have their…
+I’m exploring repertoire for both Trinity College London and the ABRSM exam boards.
+It has been interesting to note the differences and similarities between them and their syllabuses.
+I’ve chosen to highlight the syllabuses of these two exam boards.
+Both have their strong points…